 All the references to Dagon in Skyrim come from one rather awestruck descendant of a Mythic Dawn cultist, who is rather shocked when you mention Dagon has ordered you to kill him.
 If he had been around during the Oblivion Crisis itself, his tone would have been remarkably different.

-Moreover you're only charged with assault in Imperial-controlled holds, whereas the Stormcloaks won't give you a bounty at all because they are outright hostile toward the Thalmor and will kill them on-sight.
+Moreover, you're only charged with assault in Imperial-controlled holds, whereas the Stormcloak holds won't give you a bounty at all because they are outright hostile toward the Thalmor and will kill them on-sight.

-Technically though, the Thalmor has repeatedly stated to their operatives that anyone who is found dead will left as deniable assets.
+Technically, though, the Thalmor has repeatedly stated to their operatives that anyone who is found dead will left as deniable assets.
 While they will investigate for the sake of paperwork (hence the 40 gold fine), they will not go beyond the details of the death beyond "death by Stormcloak/bandit/Imperial titdrinker".
-Elewen knows if she fails she is next on the block.
+Elenwen knows if she fails she is next on the block.

-In that case "death by Dragonborn" might be comperable to someone either getting killed by willingly running infront of a speeding truck.
+In that case, "death by Dragonborn" might be comparable to someone getting killed by willingly running in front of a speeding truck.

 Considering what the Thalmor know of Dragonborns (as the last one they know of was FUCKING TALOS!) and how their own lore treats said Dragonborn, you're more right then you know.

 Notice that after you deliver Klimmek's supplies to the chest outside High Hrothgar, they never seem to be removed by the Greybeards?
-Well, maybe because the Greybeards are using the chest (which is outside in the snow) as a fridge.
+Well, that could be because the Greybeards are using the chest (which is outside in the snow) as a fridge.